jplindstrom/p5-autobox-Transform/README.md

     my @unproductive_authors = $authors->reject_by("is_prolific");

-The default (no $predicate) is a subref which _filters out_ true values in the result @array.
+The default (no $predicate) is a subref which _filters out_ true values in the result `@array`.

 ## @array->uniq\_by($accessor) : @array | @$array

-$accessor is either a string, or an arrayref where the first item is a string.
+`$accessor` is either a string, or an arrayref where the first item is a string.

-Call the $accessor on each object in the list, or get the hash key value on each hashref in the list.
+Call the $`accessor` on each object in the list, or get the hash key value on each hashref in the list.
 Return list of items wich have a unique set of return values.
 The order is preserved.
 On duplicates, keep the first occurrence.